- Step 1: The K-1 Petition

 More generally, it is the immigration attorney’s job to prepare the applicant for the interview, identifying any potentially problematic issues and advising you about the strategy for resolving those issues.

-At many U.S. Consulates, including Guangzhou, neither the citizen petitioner nor the attorney is allowed to attend the interview.
+China and Thailand: Neither the citizen petitioner nor the attorney is allowed to attend the interview.
 This means that the attorney must prepare the fiancé(e) to be her own advocate.
 This often involves more work than if the attorney were able to attend the interview.

 When you are near the Consulate, please pay attention to your personal safety and to secure your personal belongings.
-In the past, some persons have tried to take advantage of out-of-towners (外地人) near the Consulate.

 The document checker may also ask some questions to see if your documents are complete and accurate, such as: Have you been to the U.S.?
 Have you lived in any third country for a year or more?
 Have you been a member of the Chinese Communist Party?